A Nutritional Hero

 Carrots are nutritional heroes; they store a goldmine of nutrients.

-Carrot Food Facts
+Fast Carrot Facts

 The crunchy texture and sweet taste of carrots is popular among both adults and children.
 This is a truly versatile vegetable and an excellent source of vitamins B and C.